About the MOVCENTR

 The research is focused on variability related to movement disorders.
 The scientists in the MOVCENTR use methods with many interacting parts to study the cause and effects of diseases.
 Through research, the creation of assistive devices, and nonlinear analysis, our scientists are able to study interventions and recommendations for rehabilitation processes and clinicians.

 Phase II continues with a movement disorders research theme and introduces new research projects to the MOVCENTR.
-The evolution of new research projects allows further junior investigators the opportunity to independent researchers.
-This is done by using their current project data, expand on their hypothesis and specific aims, and apply for independent federal funding.
+The evolution of new research projects allows further junior investigators the opportunity to be independent researchers.
+This is done by using their current project data, expanding on their hypothesis and specific aims, and applying for independent federal funding.

 The Phase I projects consisted of six research projects, and 11 pilot projects.
 Four new projects have been proposed for Phase II.
 This will include new pilot projects and pilot project mechanisms.

 Phase II Research ProductsPhase II began in the fall of 2019.
 We have already had great success as Dr. Jorge Zuniga and Dr. Brian Knarr (Phase I Junior Investigator) received an R01 for $1.5 million.

 Dr. Sara Myers received an R01 titled, Improving Mobility in Peripheral Artery Disease Using Ankle Foot Orthosis.
 Dr. Myers was awarded $2 million in NIH funding for this project.

 Dr. Brian Knarr received an R15 titled, Impact of Assistive Device Use During Treadmill and Overground Walking Post-stroke.
 Dr. Knarr was awarded half a million dollars in funding for this project.

 Dr. Nate Hunt received an R15 titled, Mechanisms of Fall Resistance to Diverse Slipping Conditions.
 Dr. Hunt was awarded half a million dollars in funding for this project.